 Apprentices will need to complete a training programme designed to cover the key knowledge, skills and behaviour requirements of the Standard.
-For detail of the Standard programme, see the ‘Purpose and Structure’ document in the box below.
+To find out more about the Food and Drink Process Operator Apprenticeship see the Standard

 *As part of the development of the Standard the Trailblazer group responsible stipulated that a new qualification should be a compulsory part of the apprenticeship.
 In response to market demand FDQ have developed our own approved version of this qualification, which comprises 8 units/ 37 credits and meets all the requirements of the Standard.

 Apprentices are also required to attempt Level 2 English and Maths prior to EPA, but success at this level is not compulsory.